 Robert S. and Nellie V. H. Dutton: The late Mrs. Robert S. Dutton established a fund the interest from which is used for undergraduate scholarships.
 Electric Club Scholarship: The Electric Club of Los Angeles awards a

-\$500 scholarship every other year to a senior in engineering.
+\$500 scholarship every other year to a senior in electrical engineering.

-Garrett Corporation Scholarships: The Garrett Corporation of Los Angeles has given \$3000 for scholarships to be awarded to juniors or seniors majoring in engineering or chemical engineering, and to fifth-year students in mechanical engineering and chemical engineering.
+Garrett Corporation Scholarships: The Garrett Corporation of Los Angeles has given \$3000 for scholarships to be awarded to juniors or seniors majoring in mechanical engineering or applied chemistry, and to fifth-year students in mechanical engineering and chemical engineering.